 Post-Master’s Certificate Programs: Designed for professionals who already hold a master’s degree in a related field and want to focus or specialize their work in psychology, speech-language pathology, social services, education, or a similar field on behavior analysis.

-Independent Approved Course Sequences (ACS): Designed as an add-on course sequence in ABA for individuals who already hold a master’s degree in an acceptable field or are in the process of earning their master’s degree.
+Independent Verified Course Sequences (VCS): Designed as an add-on course sequence in ABA for individuals who already hold a master’s degree in an acceptable field or are in the process of earning their master’s degree.

 Doctoral Programs: Designed for applied behavior analysts who want to focus their work on research or teaching.